-UK police: Skripals first came into contact with nerve agent at home
+Skripals first poisoned with nerve agent at home, UK police say

 Moscow has already responded by expelling 23 British diplomats and shuttering British cultural institutions in Russia.
 Tuesday, Lavrov warned of further retaliation, saying, "Rest assured, we will respond," according to state media.

-Russia's ambassador to Australia said the expulsions are "unfair."
+Russia's ambassador to Australia called the expulsions "unfair."

+"It's rather like the beginning of 'Crime and Punishment,'" Johnson said.
+"We're all confident of the culprit, and the only question is whether he will first confess or be caught."

 According to the UK, the Skripals were exposed to a Soviet-era nerve agent known as Novichok, a colorless, odorless and tasteless liquid described as one of the world's most sophisticated and deadly chemical weapons.